psytron/keycache/README.md

 ### Keycache
-Keycache is an encrypted key value store for your sensitive credentials
+Keycache is an encrypted key value store for your sensitive credentials.

 Install: